microscaler/fleetingdns/docs/prd/Ephemeral-DNS-Forwarder-Product_Requirements_Document_(v1.1).md

 ## 1Vision & Purpose

-Ephemeral DNS Forwarder (FDF) turns any developer workstation or CI job into a publicly addressable host **in one command** while remaining **temporary, secure, and zero‑config**.
+(Ephemeral) Fleeting DNS Forwarder (FDF) turns any developer workstation or CI job into a publicly addressable host **in one command** while remaining **temporary, secure, and zero‑config**.
 It eliminates the friction of testing webhooks, OAuth callbacks, ACME flows, or multi‑tenant host‑based routing by creating a *30‑minute* DNS entry and a reverse tunnel that streams traffic back to the local service.
 After TTL expiry or tunnel drop, all artefacts self‑destruct, leaving zero footprint.

 FDF is expressly **DX‑first** and **Rust‑native**.